0

 Housing Planning Grant Program

-Housing Planning Grant Program: Round 2 Opens June 9, 2025
+Housing Planning Grant Program: Round 3 application opens on Friday, November 7, 2025

-The Housing Planning Grant Program enacted by SB24-174 (§§ 24-32-3701 — 24-32-3711) intends to provide grants to local governments and regional entities to help them better understand their housing needs and to develop actionable and compliant housing needs assessments (HNAs), housing action plans (HAPs), and comprehensive plan elements.
-Round 2 will open June 9, 2025.
+The Housing Planning Grant Program enacted by SB24-174 (C.R.S. §§ 24-32-3701 — 24-32-3711) provides grants to local governments and regional entities to help them better understand their housing needs and to develop actionable and compliant housing needs assessments (HNAs), housing action plans (LHAPs), and comprehensive plan elements.
+Round 3 will begin accepting applications on Friday, November 7, and close applications at 5 p.m. on Wednesday, December 3, 2025.

-• Grant funds may support the development of a new Housing Needs Assessment (HNA), Housing Action Plan (HAP), or Strategic Growth element of a comprehensive plan.
+• Grant funds may support the development of a new Housing Needs Assessment (HNA), Housing Action Plan (LHAP), Water Supply Element, or Strategic Growth element of a comprehensive plan.

 • There is no suggested minimum or maximum award for this work, however, there are limited grant funds available.